 Example: Sending tailored email offers or loyalty discounts would be tactics that support that retention strategy.

-Double Your Conversions: When Sales and Marketing Work Togethe
+When Sales and Marketing Work Together?

 Consultant’s Framework: The Ecommerce Growth Flow